senzing-garage/knowledge-base/proposals/streamline/README.md

    **Windows Command Prompt (not Windows PowerShell) example:**

-   Use these instructions if you are running on a Windows system.
+   Use this command if you are running on a Windows system.

     ```console
     docker run ^